the #greenestshow on grass.

 Zero Waste.
 Many Initiatives.

-Waste Management's environmental mission was front and center at the 2014 Waste Management Phoenix Open.
+Waste Management's environmental mission is front and center at the Waste Management Phoenix Open.

 Zero Waste Stations positioned on the course became focal points for the tournament's many sustainability initiatives and were themselves repurposed from their first life as Waste Management dumpsters.